Frederik & Mary in Australia – Day Two

 To read more about the visit, click here.Filed under Danish Royals

-Tagged Ambassador, Audience, Australia, Awards, Crown Prince Frederik, Crown Princess Mary, Environment, Hospital, Official Visit.
+Tagged Ambassador, Audience, Australia, Awards, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Environment, Hospital, Official Visit.